Tunji Disu

-Olatunji Disu (born 13 April 1966) has been promoted by the Inspector General of Police to the position of the AIG, he was also the former Commissioner of Police in Abuja, The Federal Capital Territory.
-He was a commissioner of police in River State before he was deployed by Kayode Egbetokun the Inspector General of Police to Abuja as the new the commissioner of police in the Federal Capital Territory, Abuja He is a member of the International Association of Chiefs of Police, and the former head of the Intelligence Response Team (IRT) of the Police Force in Nigeria, the position previously held by Abba Kyari.
-He was the Principal Staff Officer to the Acting Inspector General of Police Kayode Egbetokun.
-He's a graduate of English Education from Lagos State University (LASU) and a holder of two master's degrees, one in Administration from Adekunle Ajasin University, Ondo State, the other in Criminology, Security, and Legal Psychology from Lagos State University.
+Olatunji Rilwan Disu (born 13 April 1966) is a Nigerian police officer who has served as the 23rd Inspector General of Police of Nigeria since 2026.
+He was appointed by President Bola Ahmed Tinubu to replace Kayode Egbetokun who resigned in February 2026.
+He previously served as the Commissioner of Police of the Federal Capital Territory from 2024 to 2025 and as the Commissioner of Police in Rivers State from 2023 till his redeployment to the FCT in 2024.

+Disu is a member of the International Association of Chiefs of Police, and the former head of the Intelligence Response Team (IRT) of the Police Force in Nigeria, the position previously held by Abba Kyari.
+He is a graduate of English Education from Lagos State University (LASU) and a holder of two master's degrees, one in Public Administration from Adekunle Ajasin University, Ondo State and the other in Criminology, Security, and Legal Psychology from Lagos State University.

 Education and training

-Tunji Disu attended Holy Cross Cathedral primary school and completed his primary school education at Mayflower Junior School in Ikenne, Ogun State in 1979.
+Olatunji Rilwan Disu was born in Lagos Island, Lagos State on 13 April 1966, he attended Holy Cross Cathedral primary school and completed his primary school education at Mayflower Junior School in Ikenne, Ogun State in 1979.
 He also went on to Pobuna Secondary Grammar School in Epe, and St Gregory's College, Lagos where he finished his secondary education in 1985.

 He later gained admission to study English (Education) at the Lagos State University where he graduated with a bachelor's degree in English Education in 1990.
 He obtained a post-graduate Diploma in International Relations and Strategic Studies from Lagos State University, and a certificate in Personal Protection from the United Kingdom.

 Disu holds two master's degrees in Public Administration and also in Criminology, Security, and Legal Psychology from Adekunle Ajasin University, Akungba (2010) and Lagos State University (2022) respectively.

 He has also attended different professional courses within and outside Nigeria including Small Arms Smuggling Training in Botswana, Internet Fraud Training at the University of Cambridge, United Kingdom, Strategic Leadership Command Course at the Police Staff College, Jos, Forensic Investigations and Criminal Intelligence Course at the University of Lagos, amongst others.